 1. Description of School 4

 2. Description of Policy Formation and Consultation Process 4

 3. Introduction 5

 4. Local Authority Safeguarding Obligations 6

 5. School Safeguarding Obligations 6

 5.1.
 The Governing Body 6

 5.2.
 The Head Teacher 7

 5.3.
 The Designated Safeguarding Person 9

 5.4.
 All staff 11

 6. Prevention 13

 7. Procedures 13

-8. Support 16
+8 Support 16

 9. Transfer of Safeguarding information to a new school or Local Au thority.17 10.
 Children with Special / Additional Needs 17 11.
-Supporting Staff 17 12.
+Supporting Staff 12.
 Allegations made against Members of Staff 18 13.
 Safer Recruitment 19 14.
-School Site Security 20 15.
+School Site Security 15.
 N W Safeguarding Children Board (NWSCB) 20 16.
 Equality and Diversity 21 17.
 Confidentiality & Information Sharing 21 18.
 Related Polices (All policies must be read and followed alongside this policy) 22 18.1.
-School Policies Local Authority 18.3.
-National 24 19.
-Compliance with this Policy 25 20.
-Appendix A- Definitions of Safeguarding 28 21.
-Appendix B- Definitions of Abuse and Neglect 28 22.
-Appendix C- Indicators of Harm 30 23.
-Appendix D- when a child discloses about another child 40 24.
-Appendix E - Steps to take where a child is to be spoken with to whether a child protection concern exists 25.
-Appendix F- Steps to take when meeting with a young person to whether the Sexually Harmful Behaviours (SHB) protocol applies or a 26. sexual relationship present a risk of harm to them Appendix G- Daily Contractor/Visitor Log 20.
-27. Appendix H- Information Sharing 28.
-Appendix I -Process for all Central Education Service Staff 20.
-29. Appendix J- Education Safeguarding Training Strategy 30.
+School Policies 22 18.2.
+Local Authority 22 18.3.
+National 23 19.
+Compliance with this Policy 24 20.
+Appendix A- Definitions of Safeguarding 25 21.
+Appendix B- Definitions of Abuse and Neglect 25 22.
+Appendix C- Indicators of Harm 23.
+Appendix D- when a child discloses about another child 24.
+Appendix E - Steps to take where a child is to be spoken with to ascertain whether a child protection concern exists 40 25.
+Appendix F- Steps to take when meeting with a young person to a whether the Sexually Harmful Behaviours (SHB) protocol applies 00 sexual relationship present a risk of harm to them 26.
+Appendix G- Daily Contractor/Visitor Log 27.
+Appendix H- Information Sharing 28.
+Appendix I -Process for all Central Education Service Staff 29.
+Appendix J. Education Safeguarding Training Strategy 30.
 Appendix K - What is Safeguarding - Primary 31.
-Appendix L - What is Safeguarding - Secondary J 1.
-Appendix L - What is caleguarding - Secondary
+Appendix I - What is Safeguarding - Secondary 52